Josefinekihlstrom/LauraDay/TESTING.md

 - Make sure that the three information boxes in the information section are displayed on the same row.

 ### Products page
+- Make sure the orange banner is displayed and covering the width of the page.

 ### Product details page